carmen-timpau/BBO-Capstone-Project/experiments/week_12/strategy_summary.md

 **BBO Week 12 - Bayesian Optimisation Strategy Summary**

-To predict the next queries for Week 12 (penultimate week) of the BBO project, the **BBO Week 11 - Bayesian Optimisation Pipeline** was used on Week 12 input data, as this has been fully automated and optimised to generate the highest quality queries possible are predicted at this stage.
+To predict the next queries for Week 12 (penultimate week) of the BBO project, the **BBO Week 11 - Bayesian Optimisation Pipeline** was used on Week 12 input data, as this has been fully automated and optimised to generate the highest quality queries possible at this stage.

 The specific details of this pipeline can be found in `experiments/week_11/strategy_summary.md` within this repository.